Recognize Damage from Roof Hail

 are subject to damage from the weight and shape of hail stones.

-Stone tiles are the most susceptible roofs to hail damage.
+Stone tiles are the most susceptible roofs hail damage.
 Slate, terra-cotta/concrete, and clay/concrete roofs are also vulnerable.

 Contact Summit Roof